skandaloptagon/AL_EXAmine/README.md

 run.sh does everything on a schedule and repeats.
 Multiple instances of scrapy will be launch effectively refreshing each url every 4 hours.

+#LEARN

+This section addresses the programs used for machine learning.
+Both program works in three parts:

+1. Feature Extraction
+2. Vector Creation
+3. Classification

+## LEARN SECTORS

+`learn_sectors.py` should be used for identifying the different sectors. run `learn_sectors.py -h` for help

+## LEARN MALICIOUS PATTERNS
+`learn_mal.py` is used to determin which urls are likely to be malicious. run `learn_mal.py -h` for help

+# HELPER FUNCTIONS

+This section covers functions that are not explicitely used in the crawler or the classifier but help us get the results we need.